 Joshua Tree National Park is undoubtedly the main attraction in the California High Desert, bringing in 3 million visitors a year.
 We know it’s one of the reasons you’re interested in Desert Reset.
 After all, it’s why we live here, too!
-And we’re obsessed with “The Park,” so we’ve devoted a Wilderness page to it.
-But there are some lesser known hidden jewels and one-of-a-kind attractions in the area not to be overlooked.
+We’re obsessed with “The Park,” so we’ve devoted a Wilderness page to it.
+But there are some lesser known hidden jewels and one-of-a-kind Joshua Tree attractions not to be overlooked.
 Slip away from the retreat and enjoy dinner at Pappy and Harriet’s or spend a day after your retreat luxuriating in sublime Palm Springs.
 You’ll soon undersand why the California desert is the “it” place to be right now.

 Old West town built as a 1940’s movie set

 Pioneertown was built in 1946 by a group of Hollywood actors, most notably Gene Autry and Roy Rogers, who dreamed of creating an Old West movie set that was actually livable.
 They developed the town for themselves and other actors and crew members to live in while filming.
 A number of Westerns were filmed here, including “The Cisco Kid” and it was the backdrop for more than 50 films and television shows in the 1940s and ‘50s.
 Pioneertown is now a unique experience for guests, and it is still a working town.
 Mane Street has a frontier stable, saloon, jail, ice cream parlor, bowling alley, shops, and motel.